Duality and Socle Generators for Residual Intersections

-When $t=1$, we get a generalization of a strengthening of the result of van Straten, saying that $I/J$ is self dual \emph{by multiplication into\ $I^{2}/IJ$.}

-Example~\ref{mystery module} shows that duality sometimes holds even when the multiplication maps are not perfect pairings.
+On the other hand, Example~\ref{mystery module} shows that the duality statement above can hold even when the multiplication maps are not perfect pairings.

-Our second main result is Theorem \ref{general duality} which gives a deformation condition under which duality holds.
-In many cases this is more general than the condition of Theorem~\ref{duality}.
-In Section~\ref{codim2 examples} we present examples showing that Theorem \ref{general duality} is rather sharp.
+Theorem \ref{general duality} gives a deformation condition under which such dualities hold that is in many cases more general than the condition of Theorem~\ref{duality}.
+In Section~\ref{codim2 examples} we present examples showing the necessity of some of the hypotheses.